Bridgewater Fair From 1880 to Now

 The College Song

 Bridgewater’s college song, also known as the alma mater, is “Bridgewater Fair,” written by John Wayland, class of 1899.
 It is still sung on many special occasions.
-If you want to sing along, listen to this version, recorded by the BC Chorale.
+If you want to sing along, listen to this version, recorded virtually in 2020 with a range of music students, alumni and faculty.

 The observance of Founder’s Day began in 1920 and is an annual celebration of BC’s heritage, usually on the first Tuesday in April.
 The day was chosen to honor D.C.
 Flory’s birthday, April 3, 1854.